-(5) The court may extend a risk protection order for a period that it deems appropriate, up to one hundred eighty (180) days.

-(a) Upon issuance of a risk protection order pursuant to § 39-17-1367, the court shall order the respondent to surrender to the local law enforcement agency all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession, except as provided in § 39-17-1370, and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.

-(b) The law enforcement officer serving a risk protection order issued pursuant to § 39-17-1367, shall request that the respondent immediately surrender all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.
+- (5) The court may extend a temporary mental health order of protection for a period that it deems appropriate, up to one hundred eighty (180) days.
+39-17-1368. - (a) Upon issuance of a temporary mental health order of protection pursuant to § 39-17-1367, the court shall order the respondent to surrender to the local law enforcement agency all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession, except as provided in § 39-17-1370, and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent. - (b) The law enforcement officer serving a temporary mental health order of protection issued pursuant to § 39-17-1367 shall request that the respondent immediately surrender all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.
 The law enforcement officer shall take possession of all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, which are surrendered.

-Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the risk protection order hearing, then the respondent must surrender any firearms and ammunition owned by the respondent or in the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, which are surrendered.
-Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the risk protection order hearing, then the respondent must surrender any firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1351 or § 39-17-1366, held by the respondent, in a safe manner to the control of the local law enforcement agency immediately after being served with the order by service or immediately after the hearing at which the respondent was present.
+Alternatively, if personal service by a law enforcement officer is not possible or is not required because the respondent was present at the temporary mental health order of protection hearing, then the respondent must surrender any firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, in a safe manner to the control of the local law enforcement agency immediately after being served with the order by service or immediately after the hearing at which the respondent was present.
 A law enforcement officer may seek a search warrant from a court of competent jurisdiction to conduct a search for firearms or ammunition owned or held by the respondent if the officer has probable cause to believe that there are firearms or ammunition in the respondent's custody, control, or possession that have not been surrendered.